aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. Choose the **App integration** tab.
 1. Under **App client list** choose SWB app client with name `swb-client-<STAGE>-<Region>`.
 1. Under **Hosted UI** choose **View Hosted UI**.
-1. If the user has a temporary password, login with your user crendentials and follow isntructions to set a new password.
+1. If the user has a temporary password, login with your user crendentials and you will be prompted to set a new password.
 1. If the user already has a non temporary password follow instructions [here](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-hosted-ui-user-forgot-password.html) to reset password.

 ## Obtain Access Token for making authenticated API requests